-What could be described as the quintessential American panel, corrugated panels have been dotting the landscape of the U.S. for a hundred years.
-The simple reason behind this is their durability.
-The natural shape of a corrugated metal panel gives it a structural advantage over a Standing Seam or R Panel of the same base material.
+What could be described as the most traditional and classic American metal panel, corrugated metal roofing sheets have been dotting the landscape of the U.S. for a hundred years.
+The simple reason behind this is corrugated roof panel's durability and structural stability.
+The natural shape of a corrugated metal panel gives it a structural advantage when compared to a Standing Seam or R Panel of the same base material.

-At Bridger Steel we have four Corrugated roofing panel options.
-The largest is our 7/8" Structural Corrugated, a heavy-duty 22 Gauge panel that works well as a weathering steel roofing option.
-A unique roofing option, the 7/8" Corrugated panel is also available in a radiused options.
+The largest corrugated roofing panel is our 7/8" Structural Corrugated, a heavy-duty 22 Gauge panel that works well as a weathering steel metal roofing option.
+A unique corrugated metal roofing sheet option, the 7/8" Corrugated panel is also available in radiused options.

 We carry a Traditional 3/4" Corrugated Roof Panels that comes with an anti-siphon groove to help create a moisture barrier and prevent leaks.
 These corrugated metal roofing sheets are available both in a premium selection of metal colors, or an affordably priced 29 Gauge corrugated roofing option with a standard color selection.